moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 Introduction
 ============

-This lesson will walk through using an Arduino to control ambient brightness using a light-emitting diode (LED) for actuation and a photocell for sensing.
+This lesson will walk through using an Arduino to control local brightness in a small volume using a light-emitting diode (LED) as an "actuator" and a photocell as a sensor.

 Learning Objectives